benchristian88/CatWheel/README.md

 ![IMG_4786](https://github.com/user-attachments/assets/222e008a-54ab-4604-acd9-19707f521127)

 ## Time for a Beer
 Assuming you got it all working, you should now be able to create a few cards in Home Assistant, add some automations, and now be having fun watching how fast your cats can run.
 Coco maxes out about 8km/hour, which isnt bad for a shortarse.
+This is what it looks like on my home assistant dashboard.
 ![IMG_3778](https://github.com/user-attachments/assets/cd16356b-1e30-4564-a57b-9446d26a1d2b)